Modern Family: Ratings

 Following its release on streaming platforms, Modern Family experienced a resurgence in popularity.
 Market research company Parrot Analytics, which examines consumer engagement across streaming, downloads, and social media, reported that the series has experienced a notable increase in interest since its debut on Hulu and Peacock in 2021.
-For the week ending August 15, 2021, Whip Media, which tracks global TV viewership habits for nearly 1 million global users of its TV Time app daily, calculated that the series ranked third on its "Binge Report" chart, highlighting shows streamed in sessions of four or more episodes in a single day.
-Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that Modern Family was the fifth most-streamed show on Disney+ worldwide in 2022, rising to second place in 2023 behind Grey's Anatomy.
-In 2024, Parrot Analytics listed the series among the 40 most in-demand TV shows worldwide between January 1 and August 8, noting that while most of the top ten shows appealed to viewers aged 15–31, Modern Family attracted primarily Millennial and Gen X audiences (ages 32–42+).
-Nielsen Media Research, which records streaming viewership on U.S. television screens, announced that the series was watched for 687 million minutes in the U.S. from August 12–18, 2024, making it the seventh most-streamed acquired series that week.
+Streaming analytics firm FlixPatrol, which monitors daily updated VOD charts and streaming ratings across the globe, reported that it was the fifth most-streamed show on Disney+ worldwide in 2022, rising to second place in 2023 behind Grey's Anatomy.
+In 2024, Parrot Analytics listed Modern Family among the 40 most in-demand TV shows worldwide between January 1 and August 8, noting that while most of the top ten shows appealed to viewers aged 15–31, Modern Family attracted primarily Millennial and Gen X audiences (ages 32–42+).
 In October 2024, FlixPatrol again reported Modern Family as the second most-watched show on Disney+ worldwide, behind Grey's Anatomy.
-In October 2024, FlixPatrol again reported Modern Family as the second most-watched show on Disney+ worldwide, behind Grey's Anatomy.
 As of August 5, 2025, the series ranked fifth on Disney+, and by early October 2025, it ranked eighth among the platform's most-viewed shows globally.

+Nielsen Media Research, which records streaming viewership on U.S. television screens, announced that Modern Family was watched for 687 million minutes in the U.S. from August 12–18, 2024, making it the seventh most-streamed acquired series that week.
+In December 2025, Disney announced that it was among the television series to surpass one billion hours streamed on Disney+ in 2025.
+During the first half of 2026, Modern Family recorded 9.77 billion minutes of watch time, ranking nineteenth among the most-streamed acquired series, according to Nielsen Media Research.